gemaon/handlebarhaven-datawarehouse/README.md

 - **Insight**: Caps and hydration packs retain despite low absolute profits due to exceptional margins (50%+)
 - **Recommendation**: Replace bib-shorts with expanded shorts range; replace scooter stands with enhanced racks

+More detailed insights and visualisations are viewable in the full [Project Report](01_project_report.pdf).

+The SQL queries that I designed to generate these business analytics insights can be viewed [HERE](03_analysis_queries.sql).

 ## IV.
 Technical Skills Demonstrated

 - **Data Integration**: ETL pipeline design and implementation